sreedevi-langoju/EventDriven_EmailNotifications_AWS/README.md

 * Click "Create function".

 #### Step 5: Write Lambda Function Code
 Write the Lambda function code to count words in the uploaded text file.
+ (OR)
-Copy and paste the python code from .py file to
+Delete the existing code in the  Lambda Code area and copy the paste the python code from .py file in this repository

 #### Step 6: Configure S3 Event Trigger for Lambda